You must keep records (external link) of your business income and expenses for your tax return (external link) if you are self-employed as a:

 You will need to choose an accounting method.

 Many businesses use traditional accounting where you record income and expenses by the date you invoiced or were billed.

 You invoiced a customer on 28 March 2018.
 You record that invoice for the 2017 to 2018 tax year - even if you did not receive the money until the next tax year.

 Cash Basis Accounting

-Most small businesses with an income of £150,000 or less can use cash basis reporting.
+Most small businesses with an income of £150,000 or less can use cash basis (external link) reporting.

 With this method, you only record income or expenses when you receive money or pay a bill.
 This means you will not need to pay Income Tax on money you have not yet received in your accounting period.